BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/KenCageContentTransform.md

 **16×16** | 1023            | 1027
 **25×25** | 1023            | 1027

->Important: The multiplication operator forces us to deal with potentially very large values.
+>Note: The multiplication operator forces us to deal with potentially very large values.
 In order to manage encoding space requirements and taking into account that puzzles are for humans to solve, the maximum clue value is limited to 1023.

+Learn how to describe <doc:Cages>.

 ### Set up